loringdodge/ionic-tour/README.md

 }
 ```

 **`tour-on-transition`** {=} - Invoked repeatedly as the tooltip animates toward the next step element.
-The first parameter is `ratio` indicates the percentage progression of the animation.
+The first parameter, `ratio`, indicates the percentage of progression of the animation.

 *   @param {number} `ratio` Percentage of animation completion (0 to 1)
 *   @param {object} `stepEl` The element of the current step